-Getting the Best Condensate Pump for Your Home
+The Best Condensate Pump for Your Home AC or Furnace

 A condensate pump can save you thousands of dollars in repair costs for your heating and cooling system.
-This little machine is made to take accumulated and excess water away from your furnace for optimum performance.
+This little machine is made to take accumulated and excess water away from your furnace, air conditioning or other HVAC systems for optimum performance.

-Your condensate pump works with gravity.
-The pump is installed below the drain on your heating and cooling unit.
-As water condenses inside the unit it will run through a pipe that is attached to the drain and the pump.
+Your condensate pump works by creating suction and pulling the water out of your HVAC units condensation reservoir.
+The pump is usually installed on the floor next to your heating and cooling unit.
+As water condenses inside the unit it will run down the unit into a basin to be collected and eventually pumped out by your condensate pump.

 There is a small reservoir in your furnace and air conditioner that collects water as it condenses.
 This reservoir can easily become too full causing the float to shut the cooling or heating unit off.